-- Kakanui River and tributaries upstream of Five Forks Bridge: Open season- 1 October to 30 April; Methods- Fly and spin; Limit- 2 trout and 2 salmon. - Kakanui River and tributaries downstream of Five Forks Bridge: Open season- 1 October to 30 April; Methods- Fly, spin and bait; Limit- 4 trout and 2 salmon. - Lake Stream: Open season for trout-1 October to 31 March; Methods- Fly, spin and bait; Limit- 2 trout.
-Closed to salmon fishing all year. - Larch Stream: Open Season First Saturday in November to 31 January; Methods Fly, spin and bait; Limit 2 trout and 2 salmon. - MacGregor, Lake: Open season-First Saturday in November to 30 April; Methods- Fly and spin; Limit- 2 trout and 2 salmon.
-Fishing from any unmoored boat is prohibited. - Maerewhenua River: Open season First Saturday in November to 30 April; Methods Fly and spin; Limit- 2 trout and 2 salmon. - Maori Lakes and their tributaries: Open season First Saturday in November to 30 April; Methods Fly only; Limit 2 trout.
-Fishing from any unmoored boat is prohibited. - Mary Burn: Open season- First Saturday in November to 30 April; Methods- Fly and spin; Limit- 2 trout. - Merino, Lake: Open season First Saturday in November to 30 April; Methods Fly and spin; Limit 2 trout. - Middleton, Lake: Open season 1 October to 30 September; Methods- Fly, spin and bait; Limit- 4 trout and 2 salmon.
-Fishing from any unmoored boat is prohibited. - Mystery, Lake: Open season- First Saturday in November to 30 April; Methods- Fly only; Limit- 2 trout. - Ohapi Stream: Open season 1 October to 30 April for trout and 1 October to 31 March for salmon; Methods- Fly and spin; Limit- 2 trout and 2 salmon. - Ohau Canal from Lake Ruataniwha to Ohau C power station:

-Open season- 1 October to 30 September; MethodsFly, spin and bait; Limit- 4 sports fish of which no more than 2 to be trout.
-No person shall in any one day take or be in possession of more than two salmon greater than 500mm taken from the Tekapo Pukaki and Pukaki - Ohau A hydro canals, and the Ohau Canal from Lake Ruataniwha to Ohau C power station. - Ohau, Lake: Open season- 1 October to 30 September; Methods- Fly, spin and bait; Limit- 4 trout and 2 salmon.
+- Kakanui River and tributaries upstream of Five Forks Bridge: Open season- 1 October to 30 April; Methods- Fly and spin; Limit- 2 trout and 2 salmon. - Kakanui River and tributaries downstream of Five Forks Bridge: Open season-1 October to 30 April; Methods- Fly, spin and bait; Limit-4 trout and 2 salmon. - Lake Stream: Open season for trout- 1 October to 31 March; Methods- Fly, spin and bait; Limit- 2 trout.
+Closed to salmon fishing all year. - Larch Stream: Open Season First Saturday in November to 31 January; Methods- Fly, spin and bait; Limit- 2 trout and 2 salmon.
+No fishing for sockeye salmon between 1 March and 30 April. - MacGregor, Lake: Open season First Saturday in November to 30 April; Methods- Fly and spin; Limit- 2 trout and 2 salmon.
+Fishing from any unmoored boat is prohibited. - Maerewhenua River: Open season First Saturday in November to 30 April; Methods- Fly and spin; Limit- 2 trout and 2 salmon. - Maori Lakes and their tributaries: Open season First Saturday in November to 30 April; Methods- Fly only; Limit- 2 trout.
+Fishing from any unmoored boat is prohibited. - Mary Burn: Open season First Saturday in November to 30 April; Methods- Fly and spin; Limit- 2 trout.
+No fishing for sockeye salmon between 1 March and 30 April. - Merino, Lake: Open season- First Saturday in November to 30 April; Methods- Fly and spin; Limit- 2 trout. - Middleton, Lake: Open season 1 October to 30 September; Methods- Fly, spin and bait; Limit- 4 trout and 2 salmon.
+Fishing from any unmoored boat is prohibited. - Mystery, Lake: Open season - First Saturday in November to 30 April; Methods - Fly only; Limit - 2 trout. - Ohapi Stream: Open season 1 October to 30 April for trout and 1 October to 31 March for salmon; Methods- Fly and spin; Limit- 2 trout and 2 salmon. - Ohau Canal from Lake Ruataniwha to Ohau C power station: Open season-1 October to 30 September; Methods- Fly, spin and bait; Limit-4 sports fish of which no more than 2 to be trout.
+No person shall in any one day take or be in possession of more than two salmon greater than 500mm taken from the Tekapo - Pukaki and Pukaki - Ohau A hydro canals, and the Ohau Canal from Lake Ruataniwha to Ohau C power station. - Ohau, Lake: Open season- 1 October to 30 September; Methods- Fly, spin and bait; Limit- 4 trout and 2 salmon.